 “Killed it…Super delightful…Loved it… So fun and playful.” – Local Improvisers

-After over 6 years of intensely studying storytelling, play writing, character types, eras, and various genres of page and screen together, Parallelogramophonograph uses a Dramatists Play Service catalog to inspire their premier of a never-before-seen, fully-improvised one act play.
+After many years of intensely studying storytelling, play writing, character types, eras, and various genres of page and screen together, Parallelogramophonograph uses a Dramatists Play Service catalog to inspire their premier of a never-before-seen, fully-improvised one act play.

 PGraph’s love for theatre and a hive-mind-like ensemble combine to produce some of the most unique improvised plays you’ll ever see.

 “4 Stars!
 Parallelogramophonograph brought to the UK their weekly admired improvised drama show.
 In under an hour we saw the characters appear, define themselves and grow stronger in a completely unprecedented play titled ‘Woman before a Glass’ – title and plot outline picked by the audience, no cheating!
 The strong culmination tied it all (including the elephant) together.” – RemoteGoat.co.uk

 Reverend Goodman’s Cure-All Elixir Traveling Revue

 Taking inspiration from several sources including vaudeville, medicine and side shows, tent-revivals, laughing gas demonstrations, and more – you’ll be transported back to 1909 and at the whim of Reverend Joseph Goodman and his cohorts Dr. Percival Sharpe, The Widow Charlotte Payne, and Bess Davies, the “Redeemed” Lady.